SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: More Results

 \section{More Results}

-In this section, we provide additional visual comparison results among MultiDiffusion~\cite{bar2023multidiffusion}, a variant of MultiDiffusion directly applied to latent consistency model~\cite{luo2023latent,luo2023lcm}, and our stabilized Algorithm~\ref{alg:single}.
-We show that our algorithm is capable of generating large-scale images from multiple regional prompts with a single commercial off-the-shelf graphics card, \textit{i.e.}, an RTX 2080 Ti GPU.
+In this section, we provide additional visual comparison results between baseline MultiDiffusion~\cite{bar2023multidiffusion}, a simple application of acceleration modules~\cite{luo2023latent,luo2023lcm} to the baseline, and our stabilized Algorithm~\ref{alg:single}.
+We show that our algorithm is capable of generating large-scale images from multiple regional prompts with a single commercial off-the-shelf graphics card, \textit{e.g.}, an RTX 2080 Ti GPU.